Working in the UK after study

 If you are applying the UK, you need to hold £945 for 90 consecutive days in your bank account statement, with the statement being no more than 31 days old at the time of your visa application.
 The cost of this application is £474.

 For further information about this scheme please see the Gov.uk website.

 If you're an international student who has graduated with a degree from a UK university, you're entitled to apply in the Tier 2 (skilled worker) category of the Points Based System.

 The International Student Office can check Tier 2 applications forms and documents for free, but can't send the application for you.

 - You must have completed your course of study and have your final and confirmed results.
 Provisional results are not acceptable.

 - You must have an offer of employment from an employer who is registered as a Tier 2 sponsor.

 - You must have a certificate of sponsorship from that employer.

-- The job must pay you at least £20,800 per year for new entrants* or £30,000 per year for experienced workers and be within the normal salary range for the job.
+- The job must pay at least £20,800 per year for new entrants* or £30,000 per year for experienced workers and be within the normal salary range for the job.

 - A full list of current Tier 2 licensed sponsors is available from UK Visas & Immigration.